Property vs Investment Portfolios - Which is Better?

 Property investors are permitted to offset allowable costs such as maintenance, insurance and mortgage interest, which can reduce your taxable income.
 This income is taxed against your income at 20%, 40% or 45%.
 New rules on buy to let mortgage interest tax relief mean that you can no longer reclaim higher rate income tax tax relief for mortgage interest.
 This will make buy to let much less profitable if you are a 40% tax payer with a buy to let mortgage.

 All investment types (property or shares) could be liable to capital gains tax if they have gone up in value when you sell them.
 Any gains are added to your income for the tax year (minus expenses of sale) and the portion up to the Higher rate (40%) income tax band is taxed at 18% for properties and 10% for investments.
 Any excess over this level is taxed at 28% for properties and 20% for investments.

-You are allowed an annual allowance (£11,300 for the 2017/18 tax year).
+You are allowed an annual allowance (currently £6,000).
 Gains over this amount will be taxed at 18% or 28% for properties, and 10% or 20% for investments.
 Capital gains under investments are paid the following January.
-From April 2019, capital gains with property must be paid within 30 days.
+Capital gains with property must be paid within 60 days.